Cover of The Selfish Gene

 Suggested Further Reading

-- The Extended Phenotype (Richard Dawkins, 1982) – Genes’ effects reach beyond bodies (nests, webs, manipulated hosts).
+• The Extended Phenotype (Richard Dawkins, 1982) - Genes’ effects reach beyond bodies (nests, webs, manipulated hosts).
+View on Goodreads

-- Sociobiology (E. O. Wilson, 1975) – Broad survey linking evolution and behavior; controversial but foundational.
+• Sociobiology: The New Synthesis (E. O. Wilson, 1975) - Broad survey linking evolution and behavior; controversial but foundational.
+View on Goodreads

-- Evolution and the Theory of Games (John Maynard Smith, 1982) – Primary source on ESS and biological game theory.
+• Evolution and the Theory of Games (John Maynard Smith, 1982) - Primary source on ESS and biological game theory.
+View on Goodreads

-- The Evolution of Cooperation (Robert Axelrod, 1984) – Iterated Prisoner’s Dilemma and Tit‑for‑Tat findings.
+• The Evolution of Cooperation (Robert Axelrod, 1984) - Iterated Prisoner’s Dilemma and Tit-for-Tat findings.
+View on Goodreads

-- Unto Others (Sober & D. S. Wilson, 1998) – Group selection and altruism; a counterpoint and synthesis attempts.
+• Unto Others (Elliott Sober & David Sloan Wilson, 1998) - Group selection and altruism; a counterpoint and synthesis attempts.
+View on Goodreads

-- The Red Queen (Matt Ridley, 1993) – Sexual selection, parasites, and the evolution of sex.
+• The Red Queen (Matt Ridley, 1993) - Sexual selection, parasites, and the evolution of sex.
+View on Goodreads